mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 done
 ```

 !!!
-"Best-case scenario"
+Note
     **This approach is useful for submitting a large number of programs beyond the per-user job limit, when each program requires a short run time and small resources (CPUs and memory)**.